 Sing them as often as you can, wherever you are…in the car, changing bub’s nappy, at the park, in the supermarket (yes in public…I’ll admit I’ve been given a few strange looks before but I’m sure those people would rather see my happy relaxed baby than hear my screaming, unhappy one!), at bedtime…you get the idea.
 Please, please don’t stress about your singing voice because your baby doesn’t care and singing rhymes with your baby is a super way to boost their development and bond with bub too.
-See my online program of activities for some inspiration!

 4. Play a variety of good quality recorded music to your baby

 When you play music to your baby from different genres and styles, this helps build creativity and can create a peaceful calm environment.
 There are radio stations on the internet that play a variety of music for babies such as Little Rockers Radio or apps such as Baby’s Brilliant.
-When you join The Bubble Box each session includes a Listen and Move activity which features music from different genres.
+If you join The Bubble Box, each session includes a Listen and Move activity which features music from different genres.